This COVID-19 thing is everywhere. How will that impact Orientation?

 When is the deadline to sign up for Orientation?

-This summer, the Remote Orientation sign-up process will be rolling.
+The deadline to sign up for Remote Orientation is November 20, 2020.
 As a reminder, there is no fee to participate in Remote Orientation.

 How will I know what classes are available?

-Access GET via your Student Portal, and search for classes under your desired academic term (for example, fall semester 2018).
+Access GET via your Student Portal, and search for classes under your desired academic term (for example, spring semester 2021).
 Additionally, you can learn about specific courses you should be taking during your group advisement session with your college's academic and/or department advisors.
 Additional advisement information can be found in the Online Pre-Orientation, which is also mandatory.

 Will I receive individual help to select my classes?

 Individual academic counseling/advising is not available.
-This summer, all advising/counseling will take place in a small group setting and in a virtual environment.
+Advising/counseling will take place in a small group setting and in a virtual environment.
 Be sure to complete the Online Pre-Orientation, and take advantage of the resources found in your Student Portal.
 Bring any questions about classes you have with you, in order to get the most out of your group advisement appointment.

 What if I need to change my major?